toggins/Klawiatura/README.md

 ## Multiplayer

-> [!NOTE]
-> Klawiatura uses [NutPunch](https://github.com/Schwungus/nutpunch), which relies heavily on Winsock.
-A cross-platform solution will be implemented later on.

 The main kicker of this project.
 Networking is purely peer-to-peer.
 By specifying 2+ players with the `-players` command, the game will automatically connect to a matchmaking server and wait for players with a matching lobby ID.
 You can change your lobby ID with `-lobby`, and specify a custom [nutpuncher](https://github.com/Schwungus/nutpunch) instance with `-ip`.

 > [!WARNING]